Hidaayah-7/DSA_SQL_PROJECT/README.md

 ![dsa 8](https://github.com/user-attachments/assets/c0c0497a-a3f7-40a4-a46a-afc868146140)

-- Which customer returned items, and what segment do they belong to?
+- Which customer returned item, and what segment do they belong to?

  ```